Carmen: Act 3

-Carmen and José enter with the smugglers and their booty ("Écoute, écoute, compagnons"); Carmen has now become bored with José and tells him scornfully that he should go back to his mother.
+Carmen and José enter with the smugglers and their booty ("Écoute, écoute, compagnon"); Carmen has now become bored with José and tells him scornfully that he should go back to his mother.
 Frasquita and Mercédès amuse themselves by reading their fortunes from the cards; Carmen joins them and finds that the cards are foretelling her death, and José's.
 The smugglers depart to transport their goods while the women distract the local customs officers.
 José is left behind on guard duty.

 Micaëla enters with a guide, seeking José and determined to rescue him from Carmen ("Je dis que rien ne m'épouvante").
 On hearing a gunshot she hides in fear; it is José, who has fired at an intruder who proves to be Escamillo.
 José's pleasure at meeting the bullfighter turns to anger when Escamillo declares his infatuation with Carmen.
 The pair fight ("Je suis Escamillo, toréro de Grenade"), but are interrupted by the returning smugglers and girls ("Holà, holà José").
 As Escamillo leaves he invites everyone to his next bullfight in Seville.
 Micaëla is discovered; at first, José will not leave with her despite Carmen's mockery, but he agrees to go when told that his mother is dying.
 He departs, vowing he will return.
 Escamillo is heard in the distance, singing the toreador's song.